 Moreover, 1995 remains a particular year for the programming language because that’s also when it was first released publicly with the same name it has today.
 Since it came into the market, Java has been acclaimed by programmers and tech enthusiasts alike.
 Time magazine refers to the programming language as “One of the Ten Best Products of 1995.”

 In addition, the Android operating system was built using Java.
 Accordingly, Java is widely used for programming for Android, along with Kotlin.
 Java is also used mainly for large Enterprise-level applications, or rather, for their backend part, for many solutions for internal development, especially when working with volatile data.

 WORA – the Main Feature of Java

 Java’s platform independence is one of the most attractive features of this remarkable programming language.
+This platform requires your attention, it’s not simple homework or source when you can buy assignment online.
 When you learn Java, you don’t have to worry about changing large chunks of your code to work on different platforms.
 This very platform independence plays a crucial role in allowing Java to create mobile apps, server apps, eCommerce websites, financial trading platforms, scientific applications, and so much more!